boynoiz/pattp.dev/content/about/index.md

 **What I'm Doing Now:**

-* Working as a Senior Site Reialble Engineer at [Sellsuki](https://www.sellsuki.co.th/).
+* Working as a Senior Site Reliability Engineer at [Sellsuki](https://www.sellsuki.co.th/).
 * Exploring the Go programming language.
 * Building a home lab Kubernetes cluster with four Raspberry Pis, including setting up NAS for persistent storage.